Keurig vs French press (Which’s the best Coffee maker)

 2) Brewing time (Keurig Wins)

-It takes two to three minutes for the Keurig to heat up, and it brews coffee in a minute once it’s ready.
+It takes around two minutes for the Keurig to heat up, and it brews coffee in a minute once it’s ready.

 For a French Press coffee maker, if you grind your own beans and add five minutes for steeping as well as three to four minutes for heating water, you’ll need approximately ten to twelve minutes for a ready cup of coffee.